 He was going to pay money into my UK business account every month, he started to pay £667 into my business account.
 I didn’t ask for that money he just told me what he was going to do.

-So in the first recording, my call to him is nonsense.
-I mention that I was confused because in a previous conversation he had told me he was throwing nearly £700 a month at me, yet he also told me that I had a lovely place to live and that I should be grateful.
-He brings up the fact that I was trying to earn my own income from starting an online business, then he tries to tell me that I’m upset because I had made some bad decisions.
+So in the first part of the recording, my call to him is nonsense.
+I mention that I was confused because, in a previous conversation, he had told me he was throwing nearly £700 a month at me, yet he also told me that I had a lovely place to live and that I should be grateful.
+He brings up the fact that I was trying to earn my own income by starting an online business, and then he tries to tell me that I’m upset because I had made some bad decisions.
 When actually I was deeply hurt by his decision to confess his infidelity and tell me he would be meeting with another woman every time he returned to the UK.

-In the second recording, he blames me for trying to make him feel emotionally responsible for my bad decisions.
+Later in the recording, he blames me for trying to make him feel emotionally responsible for my bad decisions.
 As if it is his fault that I am now dependent on him.
 The only bit that is correct is that I was a strong powerful independent woman, running my own property management and student rentals business.
-He tells me I have had plenty of time to have conversations and then I choose not to, I think perhaps I was not able to have face to face conversations mostly because I feared outbursts like the one I recorded.
+He tells me I have had plenty of time to have conversations and then I choose not to, I think perhaps I was not able to have face-to-face conversations mostly because I feared outbursts like the one I recorded.

 Here are some questions that I have researched from verbalabuse.com